Euphorbia: Subgenera

 The genus Euphorbia is one of the largest and most complex genera of flowering plants, and several botanists have made unsuccessful attempts to subdivide the genus into numerous smaller genera.
 According to the recent phylogenetic studies, Euphorbia can be divided into four subgenera, each containing several sections and groups.
 Of these, subgenus Esula is the most basal.
-The subgenera Chamaesyce and Euphorbia are probably sister taxa, but very closely related to subgenus Rhizanthium.
-Extensive xeromorph adaptations in all probability evolved several times; it is not known if the common ancestor of the cactus-like Rhizanthium and Euphorbia lineages had been xeromorphic—in which case a more normal morphology would have re-evolved namely in Chamaesyce—or whether extensive xeromorphism is entirely polyphyletic even to the level of the subgenera.
+The subgenera Chamaesyce and Euphorbia are probably sister taxa, but very closely related to subgenus Athymalus (formerly Rhizanthium).
+Extensive xeromorph adaptations in all probability evolved several times; it is not known if the common ancestor of the cactus-like Athymalus and Euphorbia lineages had been xeromorphic—in which case a more normal morphology would have re-evolved namely in Chamaesyce—or whether extensive xeromorphism is entirely polyphyletic even to the level of the subgenera.